hchiam/cognateLanguage/README.md

 # cognateLanguage

-Possibly a "language" to help you learn multiple languages at the same time (but only receptive vocab).
+**Short description**:  Possibly a "language" to help you learn multiple languages at the same time (but only receptive vocab).

-Prereq:  Effective mnemonics, i.e. memory aids (see the ones on Memrise for the kinds described under http://www.memrise.com/science/ ).
+**Prereq**:  Effective mnemonics, i.e. memory aids (see the ones on Memrise for the kinds described under http://www.memrise.com/science/ ).
 I'm not talking about things like acrostics and first-letter memory aids.
 It might help to google "[Benny Lewis imagination](https://www.fluentin3months.com/imagination-your-key-to-memorizing-hundreds-of-words-quickly/)" and "[Ron White mind palace](https://www.youtube.com/watch?v=3vlpQHJ09do)".
 It's the kind of memory aids also described in Barbara Oakley's "A Mind for Numbers" and Cal Newport's "Deep Work".

-For example:  "you" = *"[entuni](https://drive.google.com/open?id=0B239lCkYOdXfbHpwZjZfamNoelk)"* (sounds like "Anthony" but more like "[en-too-knee](https://drive.google.com/open?id=0B239lCkYOdXfbHpwZjZfamNoelk)"), which is a single word that "embeds" these words:
+**Example 1**:  "you" = *"[entuni](https://drive.google.com/open?id=0B239lCkYOdXfbHpwZjZfamNoelk)"* (sounds like "Anthony" but more like "[en-too-knee](https://drive.google.com/open?id=0B239lCkYOdXfbHpwZjZfamNoelk)"), which is a single word that embeds these words:
  * "ni" (Chinese),
  * "tu" (Spanish),
  * "tum" (Hindi - more conversationally),
  * "enta" (Arabic), and
  * "ti" (Russian - with simplified sounds).

-Mnemonic:  "you are **Anthony**".
+**Mnemonic**:  "you are *Anthony*".
 (It helps because it's a close homonym---it sounds similar enough to "Anthony"---but also because you can connect this link to something you know very well already, in this case the first time you met someone named Anthony.)

-Example with longer words: "east" = *"[purcarvasdon](https://drive.google.com/open?id=0B239lCkYOdXfdjZETnpVVDVKazQ)"* (sounds like "[Porsche rivers down](https://drive.google.com/open?id=0B239lCkYOdXfdjZETnpVVDVKazQ)"), which would be 1 word to remember instead of these 5 words:
+**Example 2, with longer source words**: "east" = *"[purcarvasdon](https://drive.google.com/open?id=0B239lCkYOdXfdjZETnpVVDVKazQ)"* (sounds like "[Porsche rivers down](https://drive.google.com/open?id=0B239lCkYOdXfdjZETnpVVDVKazQ)"), which would be 1 word to remember instead of these 5 words:
  * "don" (Chinese - with simplified sounds),
  * "este" (Spanish),
  * "purva" (Hindi),
  * "carq" (Arabic - using the phonetic spelling of this project), and
  * "vastok" (Russian - phonetically spelled).

-Short mnemonic:  "[Porsche rivers down](https://www.memrise.com/mem/9941705/porsche-rivers-down/)".
-(It's a close homonym.)
+**Mnemonic, shortened**:  "[Porsche rivers down](https://www.memrise.com/mem/9941705/porsche-rivers-down/)".
+(This one's a close homonym too.)

-Or more concretely:  Imagine Eurus the robber accidentally driving a **Porsche** (east-ward) into a **river** and sinking **down**---I guess it was a bad decision to drive *east* that day.
+**Or more concretely**:  Imagine Eurus the robber driving a *Porsche* (east-ward), crashing through a few *rivers* before finally sinking *down*---I guess it was a bad decision to drive *east* that day.  *"Porsche rivers down"*.

-The memorization process takes longer to explain than to do in practice.
-The visual imagination bit described in the various sources above also makes it more enjoyable to learn the words, all while also knowing you're packaging multiple words into single "words".
+With the right preparation, the memorization process is faster to do than to explain.
+The visual imagination bit described in the various sources above also makes it more enjoyable to learn the words, all while also knowing you're packaging multiple words into single words.

 > "[Entuni yawizkertcahot djidjansabrefzna yuyazlenbhaclog tonkogartmiy?](https://drive.google.com/open?id=0B239lCkYOdXfdDJRVlpsb3BFTE0)"